 "Sliver of Sky: Confronting the Trauma of Sexual Abuse"

 Barry Lopez has an essay in the January 2013 issue of Harper's entitled "Sliver of Sky: Confronting the Trauma of Sexual Abuse."
 It’s a first-person account of how he was sexually abused by a predatory pedophile for almost four years when he was a boy growing up in Southern California.
-The first few paragraphs are available online; the entire essay is available by purchasing a copy of the magazine or by subscribing and accessing it online.
+The essay is available online at Byliner and Harper's.

 "The Museum of Game Balls"

 This short story appeared in the January 2011 issue of Manoa.
 A self-assured World War II historian, Mr. Balewa, uses deception to secure an audience with a wealthy and reclusive Burmese businessman rumored to have betrayed his people during World War II.
 Mr. Balewa quickly finds himself in over his head with a worldly, powerful, manipulative, and psychopathic personality.